opencasestudies/ocs-bp-opioid-rural-urban/README.md

 Wright, Carrie, and Wang, Kexin (Sheena) and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
 (2020).
-<a href="https://opencasestudies.github.io/ocs-bp-opioid-rural-urban/ocs_pop.html" class="uri">https://opencasestudies.github.io/ocs-bp-opioid-rural-urban/ocs_pop.html</a>.
+<a href="https://opencasestudies.github.io/ocs-bp-opioid-rural-urban/" class="uri">https://opencasestudies.github.io/ocs-bp-opioid-rural-urban/</a>
-Opioids in the United States (Version v1.0.0). avocado update url
+Opioids in the United States (Version v1.0.0).

 ### Acknowledgements